Plywoodpirate/website/Readme.md

 Please consult the [wiki](../../wiki/Getting-started) for a detailed example of an .env file for TYPO3 projects.

+#### Mail Setup

+If you use the provided [.env sample configuration](../../wiki/Getting-started#full-example-for-a-env-file) from the wiki, please adjust it to your needs.
+You may want to register a free account at [mailtrap.io](https://mailtrap.io/), create an inbox for your project and enter the username and password in the .env file accordingly.

+You might choose not to use mailtrap.io at all.
+Just adjust the settings in the .env file to your needs.

 #### Prepare your docker to run the containers

 If your host machine is running Windows or Mac, ignore this step.
 This is for